AldoPenaGa/LRT4102-Lab1-IntroPython/README.md

 print(x // y) # Floor division

 3. Lists: A list in Python is a collection of elements that can be of any kind.
 The elements in a list are contained in square brackets [ ] and separated by commas.
 You may modify the content of a list without restrictions.
 You can access list items by referring to the index number.
 Python lists index always starts from 0.
+Example:

   - my_list = [1, 2, "Py", 3.4]
     - rint(my_list[0])  # Output: 1

 4. Tuples: They are similar to lists.
 The distinction between the two is that after a tuple has been established, its elements cannot be modified, but as how we stated, items in a list can be.
 A tuple is formed by wrapping all of the elements in parenthesis (), separated by commas.
+Example:

   - my_tuple = ("systems", 2, "Design", 4.5)
-    - print(my_tuple[0])  # Output: 1
+    - print(my_tuple[0])  # Output: Systems

 5. Dictionaries: It is an unordered collection of items.
 Each item has a key/value pair.
 Dictionaries are optimized for retrieving data.
 We must know the key to retrieve the value.
+Example:

-  - my_dict = {
+  - my_dict = {"brand": "UniversalRobots", "model": "UR5", "year": 2017}

-    "brand": "Ford",

-    "model": "Mustang",

-    "year": 1964
-}
-    - print(my_dict["brand"])  # Output: Ford
+    - print(my_dict["brand"])  # Output: UniversalRobots

+6. If Condition: Python supports the usual logical conditions from maths.
+These conditions can be used in many ways, most commonly in “if statements” and loops.
+Example:

+x = 10
+y = 20

+if x < y:

+    print("x is less than y")

+elif x == y:

+    print("x is equal to y")

+else:

+    print("x is greater than y")

+7. For loop: The for loop is used to iterate over a sequence (like a list, tuple, string) or other iterable objects.
+Example:

+for i in range(5):
+    print(i)

+8. While loop: The while loop is used to iterate as long as the test expression (condition) is true.
+Example:

+i = 0

+while i < 5:

+    print(i)

+    i += 1

 ### Problems
 The following problems were asked :